Lennart-t/Blockchain/README.md

 Our project includes a Back End which we developed using Python and a Front End based on HTML.
 For the main functionalities we followed a guide from Anton Tarasov (https://u.today/how-to-build-a-blockchain-application-with-python).

 The core features of HSG Coin are:
 1) Input Fields: Enter your name, the amount and the receiver and submit the information to add a block to the blockchain.
-The programme will not create a block if the input is invalid and display a corresponding flash message.
+The programme will not create a block if the input is invalid and display a corresponding message.
 2) Verification: Click the button to view the validity of each block.